austinwillis/context-reducers/README.md

 ## Updating the Store

-Acitons are used to update the store by importing them and passing them to the store's `dispatch` property.
+Actions are used to update the store by importing them and passing them to the store's `dispatch` property.

 ```
 import Store from './createStore';